 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa early as 6 months prior to departure.
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a $2,962 program fee.
-The program fee includes international airfare (departing and returning from Columbus, Ohio), visa on arrival (for US citizens), in-country transportation, lodging, all breakfasts, two dinners, and program related site admission.
-It does not cover most meals, in-country cell phone, personal expenses, passport, FBI background check (singe you'll be working with youth) or immunizations.
+Students are responsible for paying The Ohio State University tuition plus a $2,572 program fee.
+The program fee includes room (lodging), most board (all breakfasts and two dinners), excursions, local transportation and international health insurance.
+It does not cover international airfare (to/from Jakarta), most meals, cell phone, personal expenses, passport, FBI background check (singe you'll be working with youth) or immunizations.

 This program has been generously subsidized by the College of Education and Human Ecology.
 Without the subsidy, the program fee would have been $3,772.